OstrowskiDev/old-school-youtube/README.md

 ## Overview

-This repository holds Old School YouTube™ Firefox/Chrome extension files.
+This repository holds Old School Experience for YouTube™ Firefox/Chrome extension files.

-Old School YouTube™ aims to hide non video content from YouTube™'s pages.
-Focusing mainly on Shorts Section and Prompts, that can only be temporary disabled.
-Thus giving back to the users ability to decide what content they want to see on YouTube™.
+Old School Experience for YouTube™ aims to bring back the experience of YouTube™ from days when it was focused mainly on video content.
+So: no shorts, no prompts.
+You will still be able to watch shorts in theirs respective page, but they will no longer get displayed on other pages.
+All prompts not directly related to videos will be removed.

 ## Important!
 Currently this extension __supports only desktop__ devices.